louismullie/temp-data/markdown_final/0c70a8db-eea3-deed-eaee-395bd6882e7d.md

 ### 2020 focused updates to the asthma management guidelines: a Report from the national asthma education and prevention program coordinating committee expert panel working group [^4424a2cc].
 The Journal of Allergy and Clinical Immunology (2020).
 High credibility.

-Asthma management — Recommendation 16 (LAMA as add-on to ICS-LABA): For "LAMA as an add-on to ICS-LABA," the comparator listed is "Same-dose ICS-LABA as controller therapy*," and the recommendation states "16: Conditional, in favor of the intervention."
+Asthma management — Recommendation 16 (LAMA as add-on to ICS-LABA): For "LAMA as an add-on to ICS-LABA", the comparator listed is "Same-dose ICS-LABA as controller therapy", and the recommendation states "16: Conditional, in favor of the intervention".

 ---